 Tapping home equity

 In general, you want to leave home equity alone.
-It’s often the largest asset you have for building positive net worth.
+It’s often the largest asset you have for building net worth.
 When you borrow against equity, you turn an asset into a liability.
 (Literally, net worth is calculated by taking total assets minus total liabilities – i.e. your debts.)
-That will be a problem when you go to open a new loan because your assets to liabilities ratio won’t be where you need it to be.
+That will be a problem when you go to open a new loan because your assets-to-liabilities ratio won’t be where you need it to be.
 So, your solution to avoid hurting your ability to borrow can actually make it harder to borrow.

 Using retirement funds

 We do not recommend tapping your 401(k) or IRA to pay off debt.
 You lose funds you take out, as well as the growth you would have enjoyed on those funds.
 You can set your retirement back by years or even decades.

 In addition to draining your retirement funds, you can face early withdrawal penalties if you take out money before the age of 59½ on a 401(k) or traditional IRA.
 The penalties for early withdrawal are 10% of the money you withdraw.
 In addition, you may also be required to pay taxes on the money you withdraw, since it’s considered taxable income.
 These penalties and taxes do not apply to a Roth IRA.

 Still, the amount of time and savings that you lose by making an early withdrawal can’t be understated.
 You could be forced to delay your retirement or work part-time through retirement if you drain the funds now.